FREE TIPS & TRICKS

 How can I speed up the process?

 It’s possible to contact Google’s team by requesting callback, chat or sending an Email.
 You can do that by logging into your Google My Business listing and choosing Support in the menu on the left.
-In the pop-up window find “Customer reviews and photos”, select your issue and the way how you would like to be contacted.
+In the pop-up window click on “Need more help?” and find “Customer reviews and photos”.
+There select your issue and the way how you would like to be contacted.

 Other ways to get support: send a direct message on Twitter or ask Google My Business community.